mcleonte/zaida.ai/README.md

-To ensure minimal resource usage on the client side, scalability, and the ability to easily incorporate new features in the future, a Microservice Architecture was adopted for this project.
+To ensure minimal resource usage on the client side, scalability, and the ability to easily incorporate new features in the future, a Microservice Architecture was adopted for this project's server implementation.
 Each integration is implemented as a decoupled microservice that runs in a containerized environment with preloaded models and/or other resources for efficient processing and no load times during inference.
 The orchestration of these microservices is currently [configured](https://github.com/mcleonte/zaida.ai/blob/main/build/docker-compose.yml) with Docker Compose.

 Details on current integrations:
 - offline Speech-to-Text with [OpenAI Whisper](https://github.com/openai/whisper)